Lord-of-Waffles/InfoSec24/Week1Homework.md

 For this assignment I listened to episode 29 of the Darknet Diaries.
 The topic of this episode is the Stuxnet computer worm thought to be deployed by the government of the United States of America (not officially confirmed) in collaboration with Israel against Iran in order to sabotage their nuclear development program.
 Kim Zetter, an investigative journalist who has written a book on the subject, makes a guest appearance in this episode.

-To summarise: during the episode it is alleged that either The CIA, Mossad or possible both managed to deploy the Stuxnet worm into the development facility of Iran's nuclear programme near a remote village called Natanz.
+To summarise: during the episode it is alleged that either the CIA, Mossad or possible both managed to deploy the Stuxnet worm into the development facility of Iran's nuclear programme near a remote village called Natanz.
 The worm's purpose was to sabotage the programme by infecting control systems for centrifuges used for enriching uranium by executing highly sophisticated methods of damaging the equipment while it was running, all the while appearing as if the equipment was faulty, not deliberately sabotaged.
 However, due to earlier failures in smuggling the worm into the facility, changes were made to the version which finally made it into the facility that made it spread much faster and more efficiently than intended.

 While it laid dormant in machines where it did not detect the equipment it was meant to destroy, its rapid spreading around the world lead to it being discovered by a company called Semantec.
-Semantec would take their discovery to the press, eventually leading to Iranians being able to correllate the problems at their facility with those the worm was capable of, and were able to remove it and continue their project.
+Semantec would take their discovery to the press, eventually leading to Iranians being able to correlate the problems at their facility with those the worm was capable of, and were able to remove it and continue their project.
 Neither the USA or Israel have acknowledged their involvement with the worm.

 I found this episode to be fascinating and it got me hooked on the podcast.
 Stuxnet was a significant event as it marked the first (publicly) known attack on a foreign country using digital systems.
 In the context of threat modelling, it would be unfair to say the Iranians didn't account for this type of attack as it hadn't been done before, showcasing how threat modelling really is a constant process as attackers are intelligent human beings purposefully trying to break into systems.
-Towards the end of the episode the hosts bring up the point that the attack technically didn't constitute an act of war, and that depending on one's perspective such an attack either provoked further agression or hindered possible violence and save lives.
+Towards the end of the episode the hosts bring up the point that the attack technically didn't constitute an act of war, and that depending on one's perspective such an attack either provoked further aggression or hindered possible violence and save lives.
 I'll definitely be listening to more episodes.

 ### A)